nickchung114/EE180DA_OA/gait_tracking/README.md

 `straightLine_trueXXX_RT.mat` is the XXX output from the modified real-time version of the localization algo for the `straightLine` dataset

+`Script_batched.m` is the main real-time Matlab gait-tracking algo

 ## gather_data
 A small framework to demo the localization in real-time